-- As the bleed effluent temperature increases, the control signal from TIC15 decreases.
-This decrease in control signal is applied to TCV36 (air-to-close) and so TCV36 is driven more open. - If the temperature continues to increase, then the control signal from TIC15 decreases further and eventually drives, via the reverse calibrated I/I transducer, TCV37 (air-to-open) open once the signal exceeds the 55% open value for TCV36. - For a control performance example, assume that the temperature is held at the setpoint of 54 C with the small temperature control valve 49% open with a steady bleed condenser outflow of 10 Kg/s (matching the bleed flow from the HTS into the bleed condenser). - If the bleed condenser outflow now began to increase (say at an incremental rate of one additional Kg/sec), then TIC15 will respond by decreasing its control signal and driving TCV36 more open. - TCV36 need only increase a few percent (6%) before the large valve, TCV37, starts to drive open.
-TCV37 is a much larger capacity valve and very quickly is able to match the cooling capability to the increased ramping heat exchanger load with a peak temperature rise (overshoot) of perhaps 2 C above the setpoint. - These control changes combined to produce a very effective temperature control loop performance: - derivative mode, - tighter tuning, - earlier split range opening of TCV37 (more overlap on split range), and - reducing the magnitude of the applied disturbance (ramp rather than step). - One interesting effect that was noted by the operators for this system during early unit operation was the systematic temperature cycle of the bleed cooler effluent temperature and this problem was attributed to the tuning of TIC15. - However, it was later found that this temperature cycle was actually introduced by problems in the recirculated cooling water system (RCW). - The temperature cycle was originated in the RCW (to which not very much attention had been paid) and then this disturbance was passed to the bleed cooler by the RCW flow through TCV36 and TCV37. - The RCW flow through TCV36 and TCV37 was stable but the temperature of the RCW was cyclic.
+- As a result of the poor temperature control, operators repeatedly lowered the temperature setpoint by more than 10 C to avoid the high temperature conditions (until the control condition could be corrected).
+Notice that this is an energy wasting situation in that whatever bleed flow has been selected (usually a minimum of 10 Kg/s) must be warmed the extra 10 C at all times upon reinjection into the main circuit. - As the bleed effluent temperature increases, the control signal from TIC15 decreases.
+This decrease in control signal is applied to TCV36 (air-to-close) and so the small TCV36 is driven more open. - If the temperature continues to increase, then the control signal from TIC15 decreases further and eventually drives, via the reverse calibrated I/I transducer, the large TCV37 (air-to-open) open once the signal exceeds the 55% open value for TCV36. - For a control performance example, assume that the temperature is held at the setpoint of 54 C with the small temperature control valve about 49% open which cools a steady bleed condenser outflow of 10 Kg/s (matching the bleed flow from the HTS into the bleed condenser so we have a mass balance condition). - If the bleed condenser outflow now began to increase (say at an incremental rate of one additional Kg/sec), then TIC15 will respond by decreasing its control signal and driving TCV36 more open. - TCV36 need only increase a few percent (6%) before the large valve, TCV37, starts to drive open.
+TCV37 is a much larger capacity valve and very quickly is able to match the cooling capability to the increased ramping heat exchanger load with a peak temperature rise (overshoot) of perhaps 2 C above the setpoint.
+Note also that TCV36 is still quite effective at providing cooling flow under these conditions. - These control changes combined to produce a very effective temperature control loop performance: - include derivative mode, - tighter TIC tuning (narrower PB), - earlier split range opening of TCV37 (more overlap on split range),

+- reducing the magnitude of the applied disturbance (ramp rather than step).

-Bleed Cooler Temperature Controller - Analog TIC15.....continued
+Bleed Cooler Temperature Controller.....continued